OA-PASS/bagend/examples/index.md

 A link to the example resources file is [here][exbag-model], and the JSON-LD context can be found [here][exbag-ctx].

+## Resource identifiers

+TODO
+Referencing an existing resource within the model is done by using its identifier, denoted by `@identifier`.

 ### Outline of a BAGEND resource model
 Here is an overview of the major elements contained in an example resource file, rooted in the `Submission`.
 We'll consider each of these resources in turn.